 • A green lake seven stories high on the roof of Selfridges Department Store with a boat up bar and waterfall.

 The studio now includes a library, design space, test kitchen and workshop encompassing a team of experts leading in flavour based experience design, culinary research, architectural installations and contemporary food and drink communications.

 The studio works with some of the world’s biggest companies (Diageo, Cargill, Mercedes-Benz) and the world’s foremost cultural institutions (San Francisco Museum of Modern Art; Royal Botanic Gardens, Kew; Garage Centre for Contemporary Culture, Moscow).

-Bompas & Parr have written three cook books, published in London and New York, and recently published a fourth Tutti Frutti with Bompas & Parr and Friends through the studio's publishing house dedicated to printing niche food publications, both contemporary and historic.
+Bompas & Parr have written several cook books, published in London and New York, and recently published Tutti Frutti with Bompas & Parr and Friends through the studio's publishing house dedicated to printing niche food publications, both contemporary and historic.

 Bompas & Parr is based in south London, but with a commitment to ideas and the studio’s ambitious approach Sam, Harry and the team are able to realise projects around the world.

 Sam Bompas – Founding Partner

 For Bompas & Parr, Sam is the salesman – charming and charismatic he tantalizes with promises of vast chocolate waterfalls, mountains of jelly and clouds of alcohol.

 Sam spends a large portion of his time researching and developing new ideas and inexorably studying historical influences to inspire new and exciting projects and challenges for the team.
 In his library at the B&P studio, you can find a book or an article on almost any topic.
 A talented writer and a true raconteur, Sam is articulate and inventive.